lightningkite/kotlin-observable/README.md

     }

-    message = "This is a new message." //should print "Message has changed to: This is a new message" }
+    message = "This is a new message." //should print "Message has changed to: This is a new message"

+    messageObservable.value = "Other message" //should print "Message has been changed to: Other message" }
 }
 ```